ghc-proposals/ghc-proposals/proposals/0000-no-implicit-binds.rst

 Unlike the other changes done with warnings, this would be breaking change, so we need an extension.
 ``-XNoImplicitForAll`` alone would *not* cause ``t`` in the signature to be bound from in the above; it would be unbound causing and error.
-But, as a newly freed variable, it is now ready to be capture by whatever is proposed in `#270`_.
+But, as a newly freed variable, it is now ready to be captured by whatever is proposed in `#270`_.
 I think this is a good separation of concerns.

 Proposed Change Specification